RuiSoares333/FEUP-LBAW/docs/er.md

 - A3: Information Architecture
 - Images for actors, sitemap and wireframes
 - Group identification

-Second Submission
+Week 4
-- Changed "category/categories" name to "tag/tags" for an easier understanding of this funcionality (although they are interchangeable)
+- Changed "category/categories" name to "tag/tags" for an easier understanding of this funcionality (although they are interchangeable) and updated the images to reflect this change.

 # Team